echo-lalia/MicroHydra/CONTRIBUTING.md

 Now that there are multiple people interested in implementing new features and improvements to MH, as well as people designing apps to be used with MH, I thought it would be best to create some contribution guidelines to help us work together more easily, and prevent things from getting broken haphazardly.

+**Note:** *These guidelines only apply to the main MicroHydra program.
+There are no restrictions to the design or functionality of apps for MH.*

 <br/>
 <br/>
 <br/>